Vichazz/alx-pre_course/README.md

-My first readme
+My first readme;
-An exciting experience
+An exciting experience;
-feels goof finally learning to use git
+feels goof finally learning to use git;